-Hello there!
-Here we meet again for the session of learning the Japanese Phrase “Naruhodo! as you might hear when you watch Anime or J-Drama.
-Naruhodo is a very easy-to-use phrase that is often used by many Japanese in their daily life conversation although this phrase is rarely found in the textbook if you are learning Japanese using the books.
+Hello everyone!
+Here we meet again for the lesson of learning the Japanese phrase “Naruhodo! as you might hear when you watch anime or J-drama.
+Naruhodo is a very easy to use phrase that is often used by many Japanese in their daily life conversation, although this phrase is rarely found in the textbook if you are learning Japanese with the books.

-Do you know what is the meaning of Naruhodo?
-What kind of situations match this phrase?
-Although this super simple word is commonly used, sometimes for certain situations, this phrase is not always perfect to be expressed.
-How to use it accurately to avoid awkward moments as well as to maintain a good atmosphere when talking with someone who is older or has higher positions than us especially when working for instance.
-Therefore, sometimes it is best to be careful to say or express this word.
+Do you know what Naruhodo means?
+What kinds of situations fit this phrase?
+Although this super-simple word is commonly used, sometimes this phrase is not always perfect for certain situations.
+How to use it correctly to avoid awkward moments as well as to maintain a good atmosphere when talking to someone who is older or has a higher position than us, especially in the work place, for example.
+Therefore, sometimes it is best to be careful when saying or expressing this word.

-- Accept the words said by the others and show that you agree.
+- Accept the words of others and show that you agree.
 Surely or really.
 “I see, that’s good.”

-- Show the intention to do as much as possible within that range.
+- Show the intention to do as much as possible within this area.
 As much as possible.

-- and expresses the feeling of agreeing with the other person’s words.
+- Then express the feeling of agreement with the other person’s words.
 “I see.
 You’re right.”

-For your information, Naruhodo has the original meaning instead of “I see” but it was “as much as possible” or “as hard as possible”.
-It is believed that “as much as possible” has come to be used in the sense of “yes” from the meaning of “there is nothing more”.
-This day, it is mostly used as a term of the agreement, understanding, as well as conviction.
+For your information, the original meaning of Naruhodo is not “I see,” but “as much as possible” or “as hard as possible.
+It is believed that “as much as possible” came to be used in the sense of “yes” from the meaning of “there is nothing more.
+Nowadays it is mostly used as a term of agreement, understanding, and conviction.

-Although narohodo is the Japanese phrase (adverb or the expression), we also need to know what is the most suitable literal translation of naruhodo in English, right?!.
-As stated in the previous part, we can conclude that naruhodo can be translated into English as the following phrases depends on the situation:
+Although naruhodo is the Japanese phrase (adverb or expression), we also need to know what is the most appropriate literal translation of naruhodo in English, right?!!
+As stated in the previous part, we can conclude that naruhodo can be translated into English as the following phrases depending on the situation:

 - I see, that’s good.